The Worst and Best Foods for ADHD in Children

-A well-balanced nutritious diet plays a crucial role in the mental and physical well-being of growing children.
-Consuming food with fresh ingredients and limiting the intake of sugars, artificial colors and processed food bolsters immunity and ensures health and wellness in both kids and adults.
+A well-balanced and nutritious diet plays a crucial role in the mental and physical well-being of growing children.
+Consuming food with fresh ingredients and limiting the intake of sugars, artificial colors and processed food can help bolster immunity and ensure health and wellness in both kids and adults.
 Attention Deficit Hyperactivity Disorder (ADHD) is a behavioral disorder that makes focusing on everyday things very challenging.
 Following an ADHD nutrition plan rich in protein and vitamins can affect treatment of ADHD.
 However, certain foods can make your child’s ADHD symptoms worse.
 Read further to understand how you can include a well-balanced diet to regulate ADHD.
-Research shows that an ADHD diet, if followed right with adequate levels of the right foods optimizes brain function.
+Research shows that, if followed right, a diet with adequate levels of the right food for ADHD treatment optimizes brain function.

 Medications, although a convenient option, can often cause side effects in kids.
 Some of them include sleep problems, mood swings, and loss of appetite.

-Foods rich in protein produces neurotransmitters, a chemical released by the brain cells to communicate with each other.
+Foods rich in protein produce neurotransmitters, a chemical released by the brain cells to communicate with each other.
 Consumption of foods with protein controls the surges in blood sugar, thus controlling hyperactivity and impulsivity.
-Some examples of protein rich diet include lean meat, poultry, fish, beans, soy, nuts and other dairy products.
-Ideally it is recommended to start your day with breakfast rich in proteins and find creative options to include lean proteins throughout the day.
+Some examples of protein rich diets include lean meat, poultry, fish, beans, soy, nuts and other dairy products.
+Ideally it is recommended to start your day with a breakfast rich in proteins and find creative options to include lean proteins throughout the day.

 Vitamins and Minerals

 It is essential to include the right amount of minerals and vitamins to your diet as it can help with improving attention and alertness.
 Healthy options include vegetables, fruits and whole grains.